 Are mushrooms high in histamine?
-Mushrooms have a delightful, earthy flavor that works with many different types of foods.
-With so many varieties of mushrooms that it’s almost mind boggling, there’s lots to choose from.
 Mushrooms are a fungus that comes from the ground and are not only delicious but also have health benefits.

-Most people can enjoy mushrooms without a problem, but if you have histamine intolerance, you might wonder whether mushrooms are high in histamine or histamine liberators.
+If you have histamine intolerance, you might wonder whether mushrooms are high in histamine or are histamine liberators.
 Let’s look more closely at whether mushrooms can be part of a low-histamine diet.
-First, we’ll look at their nutritional benefits, and then explore how they stack up in terms of histamine.

-Most people have no trouble eating mushrooms.
+Most healthy people tolerate mushrooms in their diet.
 But if you have histamine intolerance, you must be aware of everything you eat to avoid overloading your histamine tank and triggering the familiar symptoms of histamine overload.
-Histamine sensitivity symptoms often fluctuate with the composition of your diet, and making smart dietary choices is the best way to control it.

-Therefore, you might wonder whether mushrooms are histamine-rich or histamine-liberators.
 Let’s look at how mushrooms could affect your histamine level.
 First, we’ll look at their nutritional benefits, and then explore how mushrooms are likely to affect your histamine balance.

 Nutritional Benefits of Mushrooms

 All mushrooms are low in calories, but still contain a variety of nutrients.
 A cup of mushrooms supplies 3 grams of plant-based protein and some B-vitamins, making them popular with people who eat a plant-based diet.
-(6) Mushrooms are also one of the better plant-based sources of a trace mineral called selenium that has antioxidant activity.
+(6)

 In addition, mushrooms contain other antioxidants that aren’t in many foods, including one called ergothioneine.
-Antioxidants help fight free radical damage and have anti-inflammatory activity, making them a possible component of an anti-inflammatory diet.
-They also contain beta-glucan, a polysaccharide with immune-enhancing activity.
-Plus, they’re low in calories.
-(5)
+(10) Antioxidants help fight free radical damage and have anti-inflammatory activity, making them a possible component of an anti-inflammatory diet.

 What few people know is that mushrooms are one of the best plant-based sources of vitamin D. When mushrooms soak up the sun’s rays, they produce vitamin D2, a form of vitamin D that helps raise your body’s vitamin D level.
-(4) Sun exposure or a vitamin D supplement is the best way to meet your body’s vitamin D requirements.
-Unfortunately, there are few foods that contain substantial quantities of vitamin D. Mushrooms are an exception.
+(4)

 The Histamine Content of Mushrooms

 Like many, but not all, plant-based foods, mushrooms are low in histamine.
-However, even plant foods that are low in histamine, one type of biogenic amine, may contain other biogenic amines that can cause problems if you have histamine intolerance.
-Therefore, it’s important to be aware of the role other biogenic amines may play in triggering histamine intolerance symptoms.
+However, even plant foods that are low in histamine may contain other biogenic amines that can cause problems if you have histamine intolerance.

-In one study, researchers measured the quantity of biogenic amines in a variety of plant-based foods.
-(1) The biogenic amines they measured were histamine, putrescine, cadaverine, tyramine, spermidine, and spermine.
 The good news is they detected no histamine in the mushrooms they tested, but that’s not the end of the story.
 They found significant amounts of putrescine and spermidine, two other biogenic amines.
 (1)

 It’s More Than Just Histamine: Other Biogenic Amines in Mushrooms